National Super Quiz Bee: Venues

-For non-NCR regions, Division and Regional Eliminations are usually in schools and DepEd offices within their region.

-NCR District, Division, and Regional Eliminations are usually held in major shopping malls around Metro Manila and are televised.
+Division and Regional Eliminations for non-NCR (National Capital Region) regions were usually held at schools and DepEd offices within the region, while NCR District, Division, and Regional Eliminations were usually held in major shopping malls around Metro Manila, and were televised.

-The National Finals and the Summit of the Super Quiz Bees, plus the Special Edition Super Quiz Bees, have been held at the following locations:
+The National Finals and the various Super Quiz Bees were held at the locations listed in the following table.